- When playing a song into your browser, sometimes you can notice an unpleasant audio renderer error.

 - Wait for the process to finish.

-If the error only appears while Cubase is open, then the most likely problem is the difference between sample rates.
-To synchronise them, do the following:
+Note: If the error only appears while Cubase is open, then the most likely problem is the difference between sample rates.
+To synchronize them, do the following:

 - Right-click on the Speakers icon in the bottom-right of your screen, and then click on Sounds.